Extending Conventional LiDAR Metrics to Better Evaluate Advanced Sensor Systems

 A key factor missing from the conventional metric is a finer definition of time.
-Thus, we propose that object revisit rate become a new, more refined metric for automotive LiDAR because an agile LiDAR, such as AEye’s iDAR,™ has the ability to revisit an object within the same frame.
+Thus, we propose that object revisit rate become a new, more refined metric for automotive LiDAR because a high-performance, active LiDAR, such as AEye’s iDAR™, has the ability to revisit an object within the same frame.
 The time between the first and second measurement of an object is critical, as shorter object revisit times keep processing times low for advanced algorithms that correlate multiple moving objects in a scene.
 The best algorithms used to associate/correlate multiple moving objects can be confused when time elapsed between samples is high.
 This lengthy combined processing time, or latency, is a primary issue for the industry.

 What this means is that a perception engineering team using dynamic object revisit capabilities can create a perception system that is at least an order of magnitude faster than what can be delivered by conventional passive LiDAR without disrupting the background scan patterns.
 We believe this capability is invaluable for delivering level 4/5 autonomy as the vehicle will need to handle complex edge cases, such as identifying a pedestrian in front of oncoming headlights or a flatbed semi-trailer laterally crossing the path of the vehicle.

 Figure 1.
-Advanced agile LiDAR sensors utilize intelligent scan patterns that enable an Object Revisit Interval, such as the random scan pattern of AEye’s iDAR (B).
-This is compared to the Revisit Interval on a typical fixed pattern LiDAR (A).
-For example, in this instance, iDAR is able to get eight detects on a vehicle, while typical fixed pattern LiDAR can only achieve one.
+Advanced active LiDAR sensors utilize intelligent scan patterns that enable an Object Revisit Interval, such as the random scan pattern of AEye’s iDAR (B).
+This is compared to the Revisit Interval on a passive, fixed pattern LiDAR (A).
+For example, in this instance, iDAR is able to get eight detects on a vehicle, while passive, fixed pattern LiDAR can only achieve one.

 Within the “Search, Acquire, and Act” framework, an accelerated object revisit rate, therefore, allows for faster acquisition because it can identify and automatically revisit an object, painting a more complete picture of it within the context of the scene.
 Ultimately, this allows for collection of object classification attributes in the sensor, as well as efficient and effective interrogation and tracking of a potential threat.